 - If you don’t already have a Banking Account – open one in your name.

-- Have the payments for Insurance Policies, Levy, Medical Aid etc. automatically taken off your account by debit order.
+- Have the payments for Insurance Policies, Personal Injury Insurance, Levy, Medical Aid etc. automatically taken off your account by debit order.

 - Make sure that the car is registered in your name.

 - Keep records when payments will be due for things like the Vehicle License, Post Office Box, Television License.
 All the annual payments.

 - If you are a Pensioner, consult with the person who is looking after your affairs and make sure you are fully versed in what is happening with the Investments.
 It is useless to keep your head in the sand and ignore the very things that will matter for your future financial welfare.

 Once all the shock has worn off and the financial matters in hand, it is now time to think of taking your own life back.

 Something that will take your mind off the bad times: There are so many choices to make and exciting things to do.